 Increased understanding of climate change and environmental issues are vital at this current time and will deliver huge benefits to mankind and the environment.
-Empower people to live sustainably, conserve heritage plants, wildlife, habitats, ecosystems, water, soil and clean air is vital to a continued healthy society.
-Eco-anxiety may be reduced by greater understanding, by empowering people to make a positive contribution and the advancement of appreciation that places and landscape heritage have special meaning to communities Learning programmes, eco-philosophy and shared research is needed to supporting the protection of the environment, flora, fauna, biodiversity and natural history and increased climate change awareness.
+Empowering people to live sustainably, conserve heritage plants, wildlife, habitats, ecosystems, water, soil and clean air is vital to a continued healthy society.
+Eco-anxiety may be reduced by greater understanding, by empowering people to make a positive contribution and the advancement of appreciation that places and landscape heritage have special meaning to communities.
+Learning programmes, eco-philosophy and shared research is needed to support the protection of the environment, flora, fauna, biodiversity and natural history and to increase climate change awareness.

-Promoting kindness and thoughtful, mindful, spiritual and compassionate attitudes, benefit animals and people. spreading understanding that responsible and sustainable lifestyles can benefit animals, wildlife & habitats can also demonstrate that the needs of animals, nature and people can be balanced.
+Promoting kindness and thoughtful, mindful, spiritual and compassionate attitudes, benefits animals and people. spreading understanding that responsible and sustainable lifestyles can benefit animals, wildlife & habitats can also demonstrate that the needs of animals, nature and people can be balanced.
 Sharing best practice encourages people to contribute to creating communities in which the basic means of life, growth and development are available for all.
 People and communities may benefit from championing creative social and environmental innovation that better equips people to contribute to communities and the social economy.
+Learning about nature and seeing earths reality more clearly, can increase reverence for creation and life.
+In his presentation, "Finding The Spirit Within", former Spiritualist National Union resident, Gordon Higginson said: "before you can touch the spirit, you must find it within yourself."
+In her key pagan text, Doreen Valiente also encourages followers to seek inwardly for the Divine: "if that which thou seekest thou findest not within thee, then thou wilt never find it without thee."
+In this the text does not encourage us to turn from nature but to seek unity with nature, highlighting the interconnectedness of all life and the natural world.

 Our sustainability check-list and learning resource packs are distributed and can help people or organisations seeking to benefit the environment.
 By delivering learning information on organic plant-based food growing, seed saving, propagation, pollination, composting and soil management we will improve sustainable horticulture and local healthy food production.
 By encouraging the development and sharing of innovative low technology solutions by we benefit people seeking solutions that nurture sustainable lifestyles and the environment, especially people on low incomes, as these solutions are cheap and easily accessible, giving people greater control over there lives and improved self esteem through self reliance.

 We have made a huge expansion of Juno Project community learning resources.
-We have built KS1-4 resources and added to our diversity resources; trans racial adoption information and elective home education support.
-Popular spring activities have included a children's pre-history project and family wildlife activities for ponds and bees.
+We have built KS1-4 & GCSE resources and added to our diversity resources; trans racial adoption information and elective home education support.
+Popular spring activities have included a family pre-history project and family wildlife activities for ponds and bees.

-Below, top: what a nice "thank you" gift from Little Adventurers Forest School for our help with the woodland winter festivities for children and families.
-Below the "wishing yule log that the forest school children made.
+Below, top: what a nice "thank you" gift made to us from Little Adventurers Forest School, for our help with the woodland winter festivities for children and families.
+Below bottom: the "wishing yule log" that the forest school children made.

 Our wellbeing spring flower walks: substantial evidence supports the case that nature makes a big contribution to improving health and wellbeing and could make significant national financial savings.

-Nature and nature walks can maintain good health: help recovery from illness, lower stress and improve mental health problems, improve physical health and challenge obesity, improve the quality of life for older people, improve children’s well-being into adulthood and enhance social interaction and improve community cohesion, reduce aggression, violence and crime.
+Nature and nature walks can maintain good health.
+It has been suggested that this can contribute to helping with : recovery from illness, lowering stress, improvement in mental health issues, improvement in physical health, challenging obesity, improvement in the quality of life for older people, improvement in children’s well-being into adulthood, enhancement of social interaction, improvement in community cohesion, reduction in aggression, violence and crime.

 Comments from users on our spring flower walks: